Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/16-1M-Point-FFT-32Gsps/README.md

 ### VC1902 Timing Closure

-The diagram below shows the timing summary report for the overall design.
-Timing closure is achieved on all end-points.
+The following diagram shows the timing summary report for the overall design.
+The design achieves timing closure at all end-points.

 ![figure](images/timing-summary.png)

 ## Design Resources

-The diagram below summarizes the AI Engine resources used by the design.
-A total of 352 tiles are used for the combined functions of compute and local buffering.
+The following diagram summarizes the AI Engine resources the design uses.
+The design employs 352 tiles for the combined functions of compute and local buffering.
 The $32 \times 6=192$ tiles implement the "row transforms" and "twiddle rotations" of the front-end portion of the design.
 The $32\times 5=160$ tiles implement the "column transforms" of the back-end portion of the design.
-A total of 352 AI Engine tiles is utilized by the design.
+The design utilizes a total of 352 AI Engine tiles.
 A total of 256 PLIO stream resources transfer data between the AI Engine array and PL.
 Notice how careful floorplanning leads to a design that does not use additional overhead resources from the array.

 ![figure](images/aie-resources.png)

-The diagram below summarizes the PL resources used by the design.
-BRAM and URAM blocks provide the required storage to implement the "matrix transpose" operation sitting between the front-end and back-end AI Engine compute kernels.
-A modest amount of LUT and FF resources supports the design, including the PRBS generators & checkers.
-The PL design runs @ 520 MHz.
+The following diagram summarizes the PL resources the design uses.
+Block RAM and UltraRam blocks provide the required storage to implement the "matrix transpose" operation sitting between the front-end and back-end AI Engine compute kernels.
+A modest amount of LUT and FF resources supports the design, including the pseudo-random binary sequence (PRBS) generators and checkers.
+The PL design runs at 520 MHz.

 ![figure](images/utilization.png)